bouralab/Prop3D/README.md

 Here we provide code to re-create the dataset.
 Unfortunately, it is a large/bloated project because it started out as a general structural bioinformatics toolkit, but it is not meant replace (better) tools such as [Biotite](https://github.com/biotite-dev/biotite) or [BioPython](https://github.com/biopython/biopython).

+To learn how the dateset is organized, please see the [Dataset README](README-Dataset.md)

 ## Overview

 First, we create Toil Jobs following the CATH Hierarchy